 It takes time for a neighborhood to see noticeable changes in property values.
 Unlike the stock market, the real estate market doesn’t see big daily, weekly, or monthly swings.
 That lack of volatility is a huge reason that investors love real estate, particularly compared to the stock market.

 The housing market tends to move slowly and steadily but upward over the long term.
-As such, the first Share Prices for Arrived properties will usually be at or just above $10 per share – the initial starting value for all Arrived Property Shares.
-That, along with wanting our share prices to catch up to upfront fees, is also why we wait for 6-months from IPO to start re-valuing the shares.
+As such, the first share prices for Arrived properties will usually be at or just above $10 per share – the initial starting value for all Arrived Property Shares.
+That, along with wanting our share prices to catch up to upfront fees, is also why we wait for six-months from IPO to start re-valuing the shares.

 As time goes on, property values will continue to change with the market.
 If a neighborhood appreciates significantly over several quarters, that will start to be reflected in the share prices.